k3jph/k3jph.github.io/coat-of-arms.md

 (“Only the will moves the heart”), appears in both the original Maltese and in spirit with the rest of the armorial arrangement.

-Although the website has not yet been updated to reflect the new registration, the certificate, issued under Registration Number AA0183 and dated, 20 June 2025, is available below.
+The certificate, issued under Registration Number AA0183 and dated 20 June 2025, is available below.

 You may [download the PDF